ripaclub/zf2-sphinxsearch/README.md

 ];
 ```

-Finally configure the driver connection parameters (for example into your `local.config.php` file).
+And, finally configure the driver connection parameters (for example into your `local.config.php` file).

 Example: